 approved of his likeness eventually being erected by a later generation.

 Archibald Campbell, First Marquess and Eighth Earl of Argyll (1607-1661) - When religious principle came into question, titles, lands, and power meant nothing to Campbell.
 Firmly believing that Christ, and not the king, was sovereign over the church, he signed Scotland's 1638 National Covenant, a response to Charles I's attempts to rule the church in Scotland.
-The Covenant emphasized Scotland's loyalty to the king, insofar as the king did not infringe upon religious faith and freedom, and it declared that any move toward Catholicism would be rejected.
+The Covenant emphasized Scotland's loyalty to the king, insofar as the king did not infringe upon religious faith and freedom, and it declared that any move to force Catholicism on the Scottish church would be rejected.
 In the ensuing years, a series of failed military campaigns and political entanglements, the latter of which included a betrayal by the pretender and butcher, Oliver Cromwell, left Campbell both penniless and powerless and, finally, the defendant in a trial for conspiracy in the murder of Charles I. Though he was acquitted of the charge, his prior collaboration with the Cromwellian government gave Charles II the weapon he needed to have Campbell found guilty of treason.
 When a sentence of death was pronounced and Campbell's wife cried out, "The Lord will pay them back for this!" he quietly admonished her: "Control yourself, Dear.
 Truly, I pity them.
 They don't know what they are doing; they may shut me in where they please, but they cannot shut God out from me.
 For my part, I am as content to be here as in the castle, and as content in the castle as in the Tower of London, and as content there as when at liberty, and I hope to be as content on the scaffold as any of them all."
 Archibald Campbell, Covenanter, stood on the scaffold on 27 May 1661 and spoke calmly to those around him.
 A physician checked his pulse and found it steady.
 And then, he was beheaded.

-A Christian church has stood on this spot in the town of Dumfries for more than 1300 years, and the present edifice was built in 1746.
+A Christian church has stood on this same spot in the town of Dumfries for more than 1,300 years.
+The present edifice was built in 1746.
 Rev. Patrick Linn was Minister of Dumfries from 1715 until his death in 1731.
 When this church was built, his tombstone was moved from its original location and placed in an outside wall of the building.
 It reads in part that he preached “in publick with uncommon eloquence, undaunted courage and impartial freedom to the edification of many” and was “faithfull in every relation, of a truely Christian spirit ...”
 St. Michael's was also the home church of Robert Burns and is his burial place.
 His remains have been moved to a prominent corner of the kirkyard and placed in a mausoleum, which unfortunately we failed to photograph.

 This church was built on the north shore of Loch Awe over a period of about 50 years beginning in 1881.
 The area was largely deserted until the late 1870s, when the Callander and Oban Railway opened.
-One Walter Campbell then bought the island of Innis Chonain on Loch Awe, and built a house there for himself, his sister Helen, and their mother, Roline Agnes Campbell of Blytheswood.
+One Walter Campbell then bought the island of Innis Chonain on Loch Awe, and built a house for himself, his sister Helen, and their mother, Roline Agnes Campbell of Blytheswood.
 Since the nearest church was too far for the elderly Mrs. Campbell to travel to, Walter built St. Conan's Kirk on the north shore of the loch.
 Initial construction was completed in 1886.
 After his mother's death in 1897, Walter decided to expand and embellish the building considerably.
 Then, from Walter's death in 1914 until her own in 1927, Helen continued the work her brother had begun.
 It was completed finally by trustees, and the present church opened for worship in 1930.
-The architecture is an interesting, lovely, and sometimes strange mix of various periods and styles of church architecture.
-More images can be seen at: http://www.undiscoveredscotland.co.uk/lochawe/stconans/.
+The architecture is an interesting, lovely, but sometimes strange mix of various periods and styles of church architecture.
+More images can be seen at http://www.undiscoveredscotland.co.uk/lochawe/stconans/.